NKulling/SWECO25/layer_standardization_example/README.md

 Step 1: Clone the Repository

-Clone the repository containing the dataset processing code to your local machine:
+Clone the repository containing the dataset processing code to your local machine using the command line

 ```console
 git clone https://github.com/your-username/your-repo.git
 ```

+Step 2: Set Up Local Variables

+In the downloaded repository, open the R script [standardization_SWECO25.R](https://github.com/NKulling/SWECO25/blob/main/layer_standardization_example/standardization_SWECO25.R) and set the local variables:

+    repo: path to the SWECO25 repository in your local machine